 According to the PRC Patent Law, the State Intellectual Property Office is responsible for administering patent law in China.
 The patent administration departments of the provincial, autonomous region, or municipal governments are responsible for administering patent law within their respective jurisdictions.
 The PRC patent system adopts a first-to-file principle, which means that when more than one person files different patent applications for the same invention, only the person who files the application first is entitled to obtain a patent of the invention.
 To be patentable, an invention or a utility model must meet three criteria: novelty, inventiveness, and practicability.
-A patent is valid for twenty years in the case of an invention and ten years in the case of utility models and designs.
+A patent is valid for twenty years in the case of an invention, ten years in the case of utility models, and fifteen years in the case of designs.